al1brn/geonodes/README.md

     # ---------------------------------------------------------------------------

     # The returned socket is the first one: point_count
-    # Let's name if info for the sake of clarity
+    # Let's name it info for the sake of clarity
     info = cube.domain_size()

-    # The other socket can be read
+    # The other sockets can be read
     face_count = info.face_count
     edge_count = info.edge_count